PMaynard/smc/README.md

 # Security Model Converter (SMC)

+SMC is an Open-Source command-line application written in GoLang that converts security model data to different formats.
+SMC supports conversion between SAND Attack Trees, Dependency Models, and FRIPP (see supported formats below).
+SMC is designed to work alongside the [Security Modelling Framework (SecMoF)](https://github.com/CardiffUniCOMSC/SecMoF) tool.

+SMC uses GraphML as an intermediate format to allow conversion of the different formats, since GraphML is a widely used format it may be used to import/export the models into other tools, including and beyond SecMoF.

 **Install**

 [Golang](https://go.dev/learn/) is required to compile and run this tool.
 Final versions will have release binaries.